Total Annihilation: Kingdoms: The Iron Plague

-The combined Zhon-Taros forces track the bottle to a research facility deep within Creon, and accomplish in resurrecting Lokken, whom wastes no time in establishing a force of undead in the heart of Creon's mainland.
+The combined Zhon-Taros forces track the bottle to a research facility deep within Creon, and accomplish in resurrecting Lokken, who wastes no time in establishing a force of undead in the heart of Creon's mainland.
 While Aramon manages to traverse the caverns and into the mainland of Creon, they fail in their first sieges of the capital of Atys until relief comes in the form of Kirenna's expedition.
-They are also shortly joined by Thirsha and Lokken's forces, whom join ranks for the siege in spite of disagreements and accusations of each others' deeds that led to the new war.
+They are also shortly joined by Thirsha and Lokken's forces, who join ranks for the siege in spite of disagreements and accusations of each other's deeds that led to the new war.
 Despite the fierce resistance and technological superiority, Atys' defenses collapse fighting four forces at once, and Menelos falls in battle, ending the war.
 Surveying the capital, the four monarchs become shocked when they discover the crypt of Garacaius, their father.
 It's revealed that Garacaius departed Darien in disgust of his former land and headed to Creon to forge a nation purely based in science, that he hoped would conquer Darien in the future - his final law, forbidding the use of magic, was an attempt to catch Darien powerless.

 In the epilogue, the four monarchs depart Creon, collapsing the cave network entrance they came from in a gigantic explosion.
 Knowing that their founder was a practitioner of magic himself, the nation of Creon isolates itself from the rest of the world.
 Back in Darien, the monarchs go their separate ways - Kirenna starts rebuilding Veruna and attempts to reforge relationships with Creon, Lokken returns to Taros, but under heavy watch of both his siblings and even his loyal subjects, as resurrection without the presence of the original body, as in Lokken's case, is considered a heretical practice even by Taros.
 Thirsha returns to Zhon and isolates herself, and Elsin returns to Aramon, quelling the civil war, but visibly shaken by the revelations.